Nichsiciul/Beginning-Frontend-with-React-Workshop/1) Starting a new React Project/README.md

 ### Proptypes

-Proptypes should be easy or this one, right?
+Proptypes should be easy on this one, right?
 So let's add the 2 new fields "filterText" and "onUserInput" to the proptypes of this component as we did previously.

 ### Testing it out
 Let's test our new component in the App.js file.
 Add this above the Cards.